-hen adding an electronic quality management system (eQMS) to manage quality activities, there are a few points to consider to ensure you select a vendor and system that best meet the needs of your organization.
+When adding an enterprise quality management system (EQMS) to manage quality activities, there are a few points to consider to ensure you select a vendor and system that best meet the needs of your organization.
 Here are some must-ask questions before selecting your electronic quality management system.

 Question #1 - Who will need to interact with your quality system?